Betalghat

-Betalghat is a small town and tehsil in Nainital district, Uttarakhand, India.
+Betalghat is a town and tehsil in Nainital district, Uttarakhand, India.
 As of 2011, it had a total population of 21,265 spread over 4,357 households.

 Most people in the village speak Kumaoni and Hindi.

 There is a riverside area in Betalghat along the Kosi River, a post office, and a marketplace.
 The nearest railway stations are in Ramnagar (65 km) and Kathgodam (87 km).

+Administration

+Betalghat is among the nine tehsils of Nainital district and also among the district's eight community development blocks.

+Demographics

+The demographic figures available from the 2011 Census of India relate to Betalghat tehsil rather than to the headquarters settlement alone.
+The tehsil had 21,265 residents, comprising 10,421 males and 10,844 females, living in 4,357 households.
+The sex ratio was approximately 1,041 females for every 1,000 males.
+There were 3,125 children below the age of seven.
+A total of 14,648 residents were recorded as literate, giving a literacy rate of approximately 80.75 per cent among the population aged seven and above.
+Male literacy was approximately 93.35 per cent and female literacy approximately 68.86 per cent.

+The Scheduled Caste population was 6,553, constituting approximately 30.8 per cent of the tehsil's population.
+Nine residents were recorded as belonging to Scheduled Tribes.
+All 21,265 residents of the tehsil were classified as rural in the 2011 Census, and no statutory or census town was recorded within it.

 Education

 Betalghat is a small town, so further students have to go to Haldwani, Nainital, or Ramnagar.